You have turned-in this assignment. You can review the lesson and see your previous answers.

 Great redesign point.

-My favourite feature about the Divya 1.
+My favorite feature about the Divya 1.

-65 is that it can be flat packed.
+65 is that it can be flat-packed.

 If you look back to the designs before the 1 and the 1.